mogarz32/LoadSwitch/README.md

 * ~Read URLs inserted into text boxes and load videos into players.~

+* ~Add keyboard shortcuts for play/pause and toggling.~

 * Create dropdown menu with Fire Emblem tracks for selection.
 Tracks populate in left and right boxes when selected.

 * Introduce fade in/fade out when toggling between players